moby/moby/docs/sources/reference/commandline/cli.md

 The Docker daemon is the persistent process that manages containers.
 Docker uses the same binary for both the daemon and client.
-To run the daemon you provide the `-d` flag.
+To run the daemon you provide the `daemon` flag.

-To run the daemon with debug output, use `docker -d -D`.
+To run the daemon with debug output, use `docker daemon -D`.

 ### Daemon socket option